-EMS picking up the pieces: why I support Amendment 2
+EMS picking up the pieces: Why I support Amendment 2

 How much money could we save the system if our patients just had the ability to manage their conditions - and how many lives could be saved if they had regular access to the healthcare system, not only in a crisis situation?

-administrator and chief of emergency medical services for Washington County Ambulance District in Potosi
+Justin Duncan is administrator and chief of emergency medical services for the Washington County Ambulance District in Potosi.

 Catch the latest in Opinion